hyorangnavi/finance-smart-contract/README.md

 Mockup charts can be seen by running `npm install` and `npm run serve`.
 Below are descriptions of what each chart is to convey.
 Some of the information will need to be informed by historical price data which we do not have.

 We will also require script to pull price data periodically from Uniswap.
+We will also require script to pull asset balances periodically from each Visor contract.
+These values must be pulled from static json files from the webapp.
+Any other values must be pulled in realtime from relevant contract during webapp runtime.
-More description to come.
+More description below.

-#### Meter chart
+#### Meter chart ( APY CALCULATION)

 We wish to display **asset name** (DAI, USDC, USDT, VISR-ETH) and **APY**

-To calculate APY, we relie on a reference account which has staked 10 tokens to each respective hypervisor
+To calculate APY, we relie on a reference account which has staked 10 tokens to each respective hypervisor rewards contracts.
     Assuming you are working with a hypervisor contract instance, one could pull rewards for end of April as follows

     hypervisor.getFutureVaultReward("0x675ACde86DffE354e175E7dCb95E71f9902477D7",1619354994)

+0x675ACde86DffE354e175E7dCb95E71f9902477D7 is the reference account and 1619354994 is around the end of April.
+This will return the number of VISR tokens rewarded by the end of April.

 get the number of decimals from the asset contract( dai, usdc, etc)

     asset.decimals()

-   factor in price of VISR and x 12 for 1 year(APY) For VISR-ETH APY we will do something special later on
+factor in price of VISR and x 12 for 1 year(APY).

 Price of Visor(or any other token) can be pulled from Uniswap pseudocode as follows